iroco-co/landing/README.md

 # Iroco landing

+Sveltekit Iroco landing page.

+It needs node 14.15, and 16 for running playwright end-to-end tests.

+see [this url](https://github.com/nodesource/distributions/blob/master/README.md) for installing node versions.

 ## Developing

 You can install dependencies with `npm install` (or `pnpm install` or `yarn`).
 Then run the unitests with